-You probably have seen people practising Acro Yoga on the beach or at the park, right?
-They were moving effortlessly, flowing naturally from one Acro Yoga move to another like in a dance.
+You probably have seen people practicing Acro Yoga on the beach or at the park, right?
+They were moving effortlessly, flowing naturally from one move to another like in a dance.

-In this article we will explain what Acro Yoga is and its benefits (besides fun!), we will give you some useful tips for beginners to start learning this technique and we will show you some basic Acro Yoga positions that you can begin practising right away.
-So, let’s start from the basics!
+In this article we will explain what Acro Yoga is and its benefits (besides fun!), we will give you some useful tips for beginners to start learning this technique and we will show you some basic Acro Yoga positions that you can begin practicing right away.

-As the name suggests, Acro Yoga is a combination of Yoga and Acrobatics in which two or more individuals create spectacular figures with their bodies off the ground.
+As the name suggests, Acro Yoga is a combination of Yoga & Acrobatics in which two or more individuals create spectacular figures with their bodies off the ground.
 It takes flexibility, balance, strength and lots of trust.

 Still in the 80s, Ken Nateshvar Scott created Contact Yoga opening the solo practice to a more social dimension.
-Eventually, in 1999 the Acroyoga Montreal (AYM) was founded by Eugene Poku and Jessie Goldberg and it fully operational in 2003.
+Eventually, in 1999 Acroyoga Montreal (AYM) was founded by Eugene Poku and Jessie Goldberg and it fully operational in 2003.

 Their style of Acro Yoga blends dance, yoga, and acrobatics.
 Acroyoga International (AYI) was created in 2003 by Jason Nemer and Jenny Sauer-Klein to spread this practice all over the world and create a structured approach to training teachers.